-When looking at this list of essential tools, it’s easy to see why they need to be well organized and stored in efficient ways.
+When looking at this list of essential tools, it’s easy to see why they need to be well organized and stored efficiently.
 When you talk to Advantage Outfitters about the many different electrician van shelving packages we offer, you can see how it would make it much easier to find just the right tool at just the right time.

-This common organizational model also makes it easy to do inventories and restock the vans with parts.
-In a cluttered, messy van, you have no idea when you may be out of something because you are unsure of how many you have of them in the first place.
+An organizational model makes it easy to do inventories and restock the vans with new parts.
+In a clean, well-organized van, you will know when you are out of something or need to replace your equipment.

-But here’s a tip.
-If you run a fleet of vans and are moving to an organizational model with shelves and racking, always leave room for your employee’s own tools in the van.
+But here’s a tip — if you run a fleet of vans and are moving to an organizational model with shelves and racking, always leave room for your employees to store their own tools in the van.
 If you use tablets or laptops at job sites, consider an inconspicuous drawer where employees can store them out of sight.
-Your employees will appreciate the allocation of space, but it can help give them the feeling that the van is their personal “office.”
+Your employees will appreciate the allocation of space, as it can help give them the feeling that the van is their personal “office.”
 Plus, it will enhance the security of your equipment and tools.

 So what are the things you need to consider when you’re creating a new organizational model?

-- Take inventory.
-What are the tools or accessories you really need to have the van?
-What tools are nice to have, but in reality, just take up space and can probably be left in the main office until needed for a specific job?
-After you select the crucial tools, you can see how much space you have left over for extras.
+What are the tools or accessories you must have in the van?
+What tools are nice to have but mainly take up space and can probably be left in the main office until needed for a specific job?
+After you select your most crucial tools, you will have additional room for extras.

-- Note the tools needed for every job.
-There are a number of tools, regardless of what job you’re doing, that will be required again and again for many different types of jobs.
-Store these tools near the doors so that they are easy to reach and can found quickly.
+A number of tools will be required again and again for many different types of jobs.
+Store these tools where they are easy to reach and can be found quickly.

-- Consider your personal health.
-Electricians sometimes need to carry heavy equipment like a portable generator onto the occasional job site.
-You don’t want to store these in some back corner of the van where they are exceedingly difficult to remove and load.
+An an electrician, you might need to carry heavy equipment like a portable generator onto the occasional job site.
+You don’t want to store these in some back corner of the van where they are exceedingly difficult to remove and load and potentially risk injury.
 Once again, store them in places near doors where they can be easily removed.
 You can also talk to us at Advantage Outfitters about equipping your van with a sliding unit that can be pulled out, giving you better access to heavy pieces.

-- Save gas.
 Advantage Outfitters carries both aluminum and steel shelves and racks.
-If you want to save money on the overall cost of updating your van, you’ll probably want to use steel.
+If you want to save money on updating your van, you’ll probably want to use steel.
 If better gas mileage is important to your company, aluminum shelves and racking will help you achieve improved fuel efficiency.

-You might also want to consider using a label machine to help you find items quickly.
-If you have drawers or other enclosed spaces, label what's inside.
+- Use a label machine to help you find items quickly: If you have drawers or other enclosed spaces, label what's inside.
 Even with shelves and racking, if you don’t know what’s in each drawer, you’ll spend just as much time looking for an item as you would in a disorganized van.

 True, it sounds like a lot of work.
 However, the extra time that you will put into creating an organized and efficient van model will pay big dividends.
 Here's how:

-- Looking good for your customers.
-Think about how you feel when you walk into a neighbor’ s house.
-If it’s neat and tidy, you see them as highly organized and efficient people.
-If there’s a mess everywhere, you may feel uncomfortable and less likely to return for a visit.
-Customers can think the same thing when they see your van, and they frequently will.
-If your van is organized, and everything is in its place, they will have a higher opinion of you and your ability to do the job.
+Customers can think highly of your professionalism when they see that your van is well-organized, and they frequently will.
+If your van is tidy and everything is in its place, they will feel confident in your ability to do the job.
 That means they’re more likely to recommend you to their friends, which is something every electrician desires.

 Best Work Van Organizational Equipment for Electricians